xiaoylu/leetcode_category/Javascript/Readme.md

 Constructor Function
 ---
 * Constructor functions are capitalized by convention in JavaScript
 * Calling a constructor function without `new` is like calling an ordinary function.
+Doing this pollutes the global namespace!!
 * With `new`, you create an object, so the keyword `this` in the constructor function refers to this newly created object.

 ```